CCAtAlvis/Grids-css/README.md

 <h1 align="center">Grids</h1>
-<h3 align="center">Unopinionated minimalist boilerplate for responsive 12-column style system.</h3>
+<p align="center">Unopinionated minimalist boilerplate for responsive 12-column style system.</p>

 **Minimalist Boilerplate**<br>
 The code is written with minimalism in mind.
 The code itself is less than 100 lines.
 This code is enough to make your webpage responsive with 12-columns only.
 Half of the code is for responsiveness (damn you media queries!).
 Want only 12-column style system?
 You can strip some more code away!